 While continuous flow is an ideal process for many applications, certain materials, such as titanium, demand a batch processing approach.
 Continuous flow may also increase the risk of contamination of materials, which matters more in industries such as pharmaceutical, food processing, or others.
 However, these risks mostly increase due to improper implementation and use.
 Thanks to better design and technology, continuous flow processing can offer much faster operation, better materials quality, and scalability to support your operation.

-The advantages of continuous flow processing in mining and material processing, especially, are clear.
+While some industries require batch processing, the advantages of continuous flow processing in mining and material processing, especially, are clear.
 Mining and foundry operations can save time, process more material, and expend less energy.
 Since the processes and machinery involved are heavy-duty, the savings become quite substantial.
 The end result is a leaner, cost-effective business model, with a consistent standard for material production.
-Find out how General Kinematics helped a company fixed their inefficiency with continuous flow.
+Find out how General Kinematics helped a company fix their inefficiency with continuous flow.